Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

 In the previous sections, we calculated some functionals that involve $\lambda_\alpha$, the last visit to state $\alpha$ before the original process is killed.
 In this section, we wish to make level $\alpha$ endogenous: we obtain this threshold as a solution to a certain appropriate optimization problem.
 Let us consider again a general diffusion $X$ taking values in $(\ell, r)$, with $\ell$ being a regular killing boundary and $r$ a natural boundary.

-To form an optimization problem, it should be reasonable to assume the following: \begin{enumerate} \item If the precautionary level $\alpha$ is too low, $X$ may hit $\ell$ shortly after the firm finds itself below the precautionary threshold.
+To form an optimization problem, it should be reasonable to assume the following: \begin{enumerate}[leftmargin=*] \item If the level of $\alpha$ is too low, $X$ may hit $\ell$ shortly after it is below $\alpha$.
+From the perspective of risk management, this means that the firm may become insolvent shortly after it finds itself below the precautionary threshold.
 In this case, the management has missed out on a bad sign on a timely basis.
 Hence, the management wants an alarm early enough to implement some measures. \item The company as a whole wants to minimize the time spent below a precautionary threshold

 The creditors naturally want the company to operate above the precautionary threshold.
 From the shareholders' point of view as well, the value of the investment in the company has decreased and they are at risk of losing the whole investment while the firm is operating below level $\alpha$.
 Also, it will be harder to receive dividends.
 The creditors and shareholders may have different points of view regarding the appropriate management strategies during the financial distress.
 We will discuss on behalf of which stakeholder the management acts later in Section \ref{subsubsec:alpha-effect} where we consider specific strategies. \end{enumerate} We here note that the parameter $\Gamma\in[0,1]$ in the subsequent optimization problem will represent the relative importance between the two quantities associated with (1) and (2).
 Using $\Gamma$, one can adjust the priority of the two quantities in a flexible way (see Subsection \ref{subsubsec:gamma-effect}).